Quadratic equations in metabelian Baumslag-Solitar groups: Introduction

 \begin{theorem} If a quadratic equation $W = 1$ over $\BS(1,n)$ has a solution, then it has a solution of size $O(|W|^3)$. \end{theorem}

-We also provide a complete classification of the algorithmic complexity of the the Diophantine problem for the subclasses of \emph{orientable} (where each variable appears as both $x$ and $x^{-1}$) and \emph{nonorientable} (where each variable appears only as $x$ or only as $x^{-1}$) quadratic equations.
+We also provide a complete classification of the algorithmic complexity of the the Diophantine problem for the subclasses of \emph{orientable} (where each variable appears as both $x$ and $x^{-1}$) and \emph{nonorientable} (where at least one variable appears only as $x$ or only as $x^{-1}$) quadratic equations.
 Since the word problem for $\BS(1,n)$ is solvable in polynomial time (this is easily shown using Britton's lemma), Theorem \ref{th:solution-bound} provides an $\NP$-certificate in the form of the solution itself.
 Thus, Theorem \ref{th:meta-general-complete} is an immediate corollary of Theorems \ref{th:gen-np-hard} and \ref{th:solution-bound}.
-However, in Section \ref{se:metabelian-equations} we prove Theorem \ref{th:meta-general-complete} using different certificates which we find to be more convenient.
+However, in Section \ref{se:metabelian-equations} we complete the proof of Theorem \ref{th:meta-general-complete} using different certificates which we find to be more convenient.
+These results are given in Corollaries \ref{th:meta-spherical-complete}, \ref{co:meta-nonorient-complete} and \ref{co:genus-geq2}.

-Section \ref{se:prelim} contains background material and some general results on $\BS(1,n)$, and in Section \ref{se:np-hard} we prove Theorem \ref{th:gen-np-hard}.
+Section \ref{se:prelim} contains background material and some general results on $\BS(1,n)$, and in Section \ref{se:np-hard} we prove Theorem \ref{th:gen-np-hard} (as Corollary \ref{co:spherical-NP-hard}).
 In what follows, $\DP$ will always refer to the Diophantine problem for the class of quadratic equations over $\BS(1,n)$ or (when explicitly stated) some subclass thereof.

-Since equations (quadratic or otherwise) over $\BS(1,1)\cong \MZ\times \MZ$ are easily seen to be decidable in polynomial time, we always assume that $n \neq 1$.
+Since quadratic equations over $\BS(1,1)\cong \MZ\times \MZ$ are easily seen to be trivial (i.e. equivalent to the word problem, with only trivial solutions being possible), we always assume that $n \neq 1$.
+In fact, we assume that $|n|\neq 1$ after Section \ref{se:polytime}, where it is proved that the quadratic Diophantine problem over $\BS(1,-1)$ is decidable in polynomial time.
 To prove Theorem \ref{th:gen-np-hard}, we exhibit a reduction of the 3-partition problem---a well-known $\NP$-complete problem---to $\DP(\BS(m,n))$.
 For both the 3-partition reduction and the complexity upper bound, we require a few results on the Diophantine problem for equations of the form with $q_i,q,\alpha \in \MQ$ and unknowns $x_i$.
 These results are stated in Section \ref{se:exp_eq}, and proofs may be found in \cite{Mandel-Ushakov:2022-b}.
 We assume a basic background in complexity theory and $\NP$-completeness, as may be found in \cite{Garey-Johnson:1979}.